ltxplorer/chrome-extension/README.md

  window.postMessage(data, "*");
 ```
 If the user accepts and provide the correct password, the transaction will be broadcasted to TRON network

+## Integration

+[TRXPlorer.io](https://www.trxplorer.io) (tron blockchain explorer) will be the first third party app fully integrated with this chrome-extension.

+Users will be able to vote, send trx, tokens, unfreeze etc directly from trxplorer.io without any wallet directly integrated into the website.